Welcome to Wiregrass Georgia Technical College!

 Our website is designed to assist you in discovering the many educational opportunities available here at Wiregrass Georgia Tech as well as to keep you informed on the latest news and upcoming events at our college.
 Continued...

 Welcome to the Certified Literate Community Program web page.
 We invite you to browse our links and become familiar with the program.

-The Certified Literate Community Program (CLCP) is the Georgia solution for reaching adults effectively to establish a non-profit collaborative community effort to promote, support and enhance community literacy efforts.
-Communities participating in the program analyze their specific needs, create public awareness of these needs, ensure that learning opportunities are offered, and evaluate the progress of the literacy program so that citizens needing to improve their skills do so within ten years.
-This CLCP network is formed to co-ordinate business, faith-based groups, volunteer, social services, local government, schools and media to reach, influence, and support those individuals who want to improve their education.
+The CLCP is the Georgia solution for reaching adults effectively to establish a non-profit collaborative community effort to promote, support and enhance community literacy efforts.
+Communities participating in the program analyze their specific needs, create public awareness of these needs, ensure that learning opportunities are offered, and evaluate the progress of the literacy program so that citizens who need to improve their skills do so within ten years.
+This CLCP network is formed to coordinate business, faith-based groups, volunteer, social services, local government, schools and media to reach, influence, and support those individuals who want to improve their education.

-CLCP of Region IV encompasses SDA 33 which consists of Atkinson, Ben Hill, Coffee, Irwin, and Wilcox counties, and SDA 35 which consists of Berrien, Brooks, Cook, Echols, Lowndes, and Lanier counties, and is a partnership resulting in improved literacy levels of children, families, and workers in the entire community.
+CLCP of Region IV encompasses Service Delivery Area 33 which consists of Atkinson, Ben Hill, Coffee, Irwin, and Wilcox counties and SDA 35 which consists of Berrien, Brooks, Cook, Echols, Lowndes, and Lanier counties.
+CLCP is a partnership resulting in improved literacy levels of children, families, and workers in the entire community.